 It would have been easy for me to stay in my own little corner of the world and assume raising cattle was only the way I was taught.
 I did not know it when I left home for college, but I was on my journey to learn how cattle are raised across the country.
 I worked for a ranch in Wyoming where cattle were marketed for natural beef programs, and for a variety of farmers in Oklahoma and Arkansas where farming is not their primary occupation.
 While in Texas, I worked for two of the largest cattle feedlots in the country.
 There is a multitude of different places out there, all with different ways of managing cattle.
 With my experience has come a great deal of learning.

 Second: raising cattle must be economically sustainable.
-Large or small, farming is a business, as well as the lifestyle for most of us.
+Large or small, farming is a business, as well as a lifestyle for most of us.
 Farmers have families to feed too.
-Some get wealthy in agriculture, but most do it because they are passionate about rural America, producing food for their communities and working alongside family.
+Some get wealthy in agriculture, but most do it because they are passionate about rural America, producing food for their communities, and working alongside families.
 We choose to provide food on the table, provide proper care for our animals, and improve our environments.

 We lose thousands of farmland acres each year to competition from urban development.
 Farmers have learned to become more efficient by embracing technology and better management tools to produce more beef on fewer acres.
 In doing this, we have also improved our environment by reducing our carbon footprint by 16 percent since 1977.